The easiest way to write about the Shalva Band is the worst one.

 Why it matters

 The stronger article has to say more.
-Shalva Band became a real Israeli public phenomenon because it joined inclusion, performance quality, religion, and personality in one act.
-The group did not merely ask audiences to feel good about disability.
+Shalva Band became a visible Israeli public phenomenon because it joined inclusion, performance quality, religion, and personality in one act.
+The group asked audiences to do more than feel good about disability.
 It asked them to expand their sense of who belongs on a major cultural stage and on what terms.

 That is the more durable achievement.